OfficeDev/office-scripts-docs/docs/resources/vba-differences.md

 [!INCLUDE [Platform support table](../includes/platform-support-table.md)]

 VBA is designed to be desktop-centric.
 VBA can interact with a user's desktop to connect with similar technologies, such as COM and OLE.
 However, VBA has no convenient way to call out to the internet.
 Office Scripts use a universal runtime for JavaScript.
 This gives consistent behavior and accessibility, regardless of the machine being used to run the script.
 They can also make calls to [a limited set of web services](../develop/external-calls.md).

+Office Scripts require an enterprise or educational license to use or create.
+The full list of supported licenses is under [Platform Support](../testing/platform-limits.md#platform-support).
+VBA is built-in to the desktop versions of Excel and requires no special licensing.

 ## Security